naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 }
 ```

-Since, cascading can be done for save and/or delete operations, you can generalize your implementation by passing a value to the annotation that will set the type of cascading.
+Since cascading can be done for save and/or delete operations, you can generalize your implementation by passing a value to the annotation that will set the type of cascading.
 By default, choose for cascading on both save and delete operations through `CascadeType.ALL` value.

 Annotate the desired fields with this annotation.